pedromussi1/EmailSpam/README.md

 Hyperparameter tuning: Experiment with different hyperparameters of the logistic regression model to improve its performance further.
 Feature engineering: Explore additional text preprocessing techniques and feature extraction methods to enhance the model's understanding of the email content.
 Model deployment: Deploy the trained model as a service to classify emails in real-time and integrate it into existing email systems for practical use.
-Continuous monitoring: Implement monitoring mechanisms to track the model's performance over time and adapt to changes in email patterns and spam tactics.</p>
+Continuous monitoring: Implement monitoring mechanisms to track the model's performance over time and adapt to changes in email patterns and spam tactics.

 <h2>Languages and Utilities Used</h2>